michdw/transrandom/readme.md

 * Download a JSON file with a valid API key for Google Translate [here](https://cloud.google.com/translate/docs/quickstart?csw=1).
 Click on the "set up a project" button, choose to be the project owner, and download a private key as JSON.
 You will need a paying Google account, but new users get more than enough credit to cover this.

-* Save the JSON file in the repository folder or elsewhere
+* Save the JSON file in the program folder or elsewhere (make sure it doesn't become publicly available)

 * For each new terminal session, enter the following, depending on where you've saved your API key: